NanoComp/meep/doc/docs/Python_Tutorials/Ring_Resonator_in_Cylindrical_Coordinates.md

 ---------------------

 In the previous section we investigated the case when only fields parallel to the interface were excited.
 Now we will consider the case when fields that are also perpendicular to the interface are excited.
-(See [ring_Hz_perturbation_theory.py](https://github.com/NanoComp/meep/blob/master/python/examples/ring_Hz_perturbation_theory.py).)
 To excite these fields, we will simply replace every instance of

 ```py
 sources = [mp.Source(mp.GaussianSource(fcen, fwidth=df), mp.Ez, mp.Vector3(r+0.1))]